ape-box/webf-backups/README.md

 crontab -e
 ````

+___

-## Edit crontab adding:
+## Edit crontab:
-If you want to backup one a month:
+If you want to backup one a month, add:
 ```sh
 * 3 1 * * ruby $HOME/webf-backups/backup.rb >/dev/null 2>&1
 ````

-If you want to backup one a week:
+If you want to backup one a week, add:
 ```sh
 * 3 */7 * * ruby $HOME/webf-backups/backup.rb >/dev/null 2>&1
 ````